Owner-Occupier Commercial Property Loans

 Legal & Settlement

-Contract review, building inspections, sign loan documents, coordinate settlement date with all parties.
+Your solicitor reviews the contract, building inspections are completed, you sign loan documents, and we coordinate settlement with all parties.

 4–6 weeks to settle